yamilart/DataLabs/README.md

 # Labs from the Data Analytics Bootcamp at IronHack

-I'm currently studying Data Analytics at Ironhack in the Barcelona Campus Here you can find all of my Labs and Projects from the Bootcamp, organized in weeks with a brief detail of the languages/packages/knowledge used
+I did an intensive Data Analytics Bootcamp at Ironhack in the Barcelona Campus Here you can find all of my Labs and Projects from the Bootcamp, organized in weeks with a brief detail of the languages/packages/knowledge used

 ## [**Week 1**](https://github.com/yamilart/DataLabs/tree/main/Week%201)